mongoid/mongoid_orderable/README.md

 where `#{field}` is either `position` or `serial_no`.

-When a model defines multiple orderable columns, the original helpers are also available and work on the first orderable column.
+When a model defines multiple orderable fields, the original helpers are also available and work on the first orderable field.

 ```ruby
   @book1 = Book.create!